viadee/vPAV/docs/README.md

 - Camunda BPM Engine 7.4.0 and above

 ## Installation/Usage
-There are two ways of installation.
-We recommend to use the JUnit approach as follows.

 ### Maven
-You can start the validation as a Maven plugin.
-Therefore, add the dependency to your POM:
+Add the dependency to your POM:

 ```xml
 <dependency>